 The overall SaaS market will also have trends that will let investors perform a SaaS valuation of a given business more accurately.
 If the whole market performs exceptionally well, or exceptionally poorly, it helps put into perspective the performance of an individual business.

 4. Churn rate

 Churn rate represents the percentage of customers that cancel their subscriptions on a monthly or annual basis.
 A high churn rate means the company must spend extra money replacing lost customers.
 Over a long period of time, a high churn rate is unsustainable and makes for a poor investment.
 A monthly churn rate of around 5% is decent, although for larger businesses with more stability it should be even lower.
 Anything over 10% is a big red flag.

 5. MRR & ARR

 Monthly recurring revenue and annual recurring revenue are two very important metrics for determining the health of a business.
 These must be weighed in relation to the expenses of a business, so there is no set in stone, good or bad, value for these metrics.
-Investors do prefer monthly recurring revenue over annual recurring revenue; however.
+Investors do prefer monthly recurring revenue over annual recurring revenue.
 This is because higher monthly revenue replenishes a business's cash reserves quicker.

-The customer acquisition cost is the money a business must spend in marketing in order to get a customer.
+The customer acquisition cost is the money a business must spend in marketing in order to get a new customer.
 It's always important to have this value as low as possible, though this is especially true when churn rates are higher.
 To evaluate whether a business's CAC is acceptable, we must also know the customer LTV.

 7. Customer LTV